anastasiia-ria/pizza-parlor/README.md

 ## Description

-Web-page for pizza company where a user can choose one or more individual toppings (cheese, pepperoni, tomatos, pineapple, etc) and a size to order a pizza and see the final cost.
+Web-page for pizza company where a user can choose one or more individual toppings (cheese, pepperoni, tomatoes, pineapple, etc) and a size to order a pizza and see the final cost.

 ## Setup/Installation Requirements